Market Overview

 Schools

-Gaithersburg leads on school quality with a 76% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Gaithersburg has a 76% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Gaithersburg include Quince Orchard High School and Gaithersburg High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Gaithersburg schools | See Portsmouth schools

 Gaithersburg